Counseling 21: Practicum II

 Learning in this course is based on interaction and participation.

 *Assignments are expected on their due date.
-Any Late work will incur a 1 point penalty off the final grade per day it is overdue.
+Any Late work will incur a 2 point penalty of the final grade per day it is overdue.
+Max penalty is 20 points for late work.

 All written work must be typed with the following standards:

-- One-inch margins on top, bottom and sides
+- One-inch margins on the top, bottom, and sides

 - Indent first line of paragraphs by half an inch